Ed87/dotnet_microservice/README.md

 If using Visual Studio Code, these files customize the IDE experience for this project.

 # Useful Commands

+## Build Script
+Compiles and packages with runtime in a Docker image `./build.sh`

 ## Download dependencies
 `dotnet restore`